exoplatform/exo-documentation/docs/GettingStarted.rst

 - You will see your avatar and your name just after the welcome Back label.

-- For your spaces, you will see the total number of spaces that you're member of, or created.
+- For your spaces, you will see the total number of spaces that you're member of.
   If you have some requests to join a space, you will find a badge displaying the number of requests you have and you can just click on them to display them in a drawer.